 After all, hope could be the difference between another year on the road versus spending the rest of their lives there.

-Random Acts of Kindness Challenge #3 for You: Become a Coupon Fairy
+Kindness Challenge #3: Become a Coupon Fairy

 Isn’t it awesome when you come upon a product in the grocery store that you were going to buy anyway…and someone else was generous enough to leave a coupon on top of it?